Palace of the Count of Flanders

 The palace is situated on the Rue de la Régence/Regentschapsstraat in the Royal Quarter (eastern part of Brussels' city centre), opposite the Royal Museums of Fine Arts of Belgium, and not far from the Place Royale/Koningsplein and the Mont des Arts/Kunstberg.
-This area is served by Brussels Central Station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).
+This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 Early history

 The elegant neoclassical residence was designed by the French architect Gilles-Barnabé Guimard and built between 1776 and 1781.
 This building was originally one of eight pavilions intended to structure the Place Royale/Koningsplein, known as the Hôtel de Templeuve, and was to serve as the private mansion of Countess Brigitte of Tirimont-Templeuve (born Scockaert de Tirimont, family of which she was the last survivor), who agreed to her old town house demolished and rebuilt in accordance with the project of the new square.

 After the death of the Countess, her son-in-law, Marquis Paul Arconati-Visconti, the City of Brussels' then-mayor, came into possession of the building, before his nephew, Marquis Joseph Arconati, inherited it in turn.
 Joseph Arconati sold the palace in 1834 to the city, who put it to various uses.
 From 1834 to 1839, it housed the Ministry of War, then the politician Charles-Ghislain Vilain XIIII lived there, and finally the Royal Athenaeum of Brussels occupied the building from 1861 to 1865.